 Micro-needling with PRP can make your skin shine with renewed health and vitality by eliminating skin blemishes, smoothing skin texture, and improving the overall appearance of your skin.

 - Rough skin texture

 - Other signs of aging or sun damage

 About Microneedling at Helendale with Shannon Joy

 Micro-needling with PRP can lessen the results of hyper-pigmentation, hypo-pigmentation, traumatic scars, acne scars, and stretch marks.
-With micro-needling, you’ll see fine lines, wrinkles, and scars slowly fade away in the next six months.
+With micro-needling, you’ll see fine lines, wrinkles, and scars slowly fade away over the next six months.
 Your skin will look and feel continually younger and healthier as it continues to produce collagen.
-After your treatment, you’ll notice a fresh new glow to your skin.
+Soon after your treatment, you’ll notice a fresh new glow to your skin.

 We use PRP treatments in conjunction with micro-needling to maximize results.
 A PRP treatment uses the patient’s own platelet-rich plasma (PRP), which contains natural healing agents, to stimulate skin repair.
 Micro-needling is a minimally-invasive, non-surgical, non-ablative procedure that creates controlled injuries to the skin to allow fresh blood supply and a deep penetration of the PRP.
 Using Micro-needling with PRP encourages regrowth of damaged skin cells.

 What Can I Expect From Micro-Needling with PRP?

 First, we begin by collecting the PRP.
 We take a small vial of blood from the patient’s arm (less than what’s normally used for a typical blood test).
 We send the blood through a specialized system that concentrates the blood platelets and provides platelet-rich plasma (which has the appearance and consistency of honey).
 This PRP is applied to the targeted area.